Homeowners will pay £3,000 more for a smart home

 Wondrwall is a pioneering intelligent living system that makes your home adapt to your needs and desires – automatically controlling heating, lighting security and safety, with voice control technology to override any of our adjustments at any time.
 The Wondrwall home learns and works around you, observing how you actually live, which rooms you spend the most times in and how you use heating and lighting.
 In doing so, Wondrwall seamlessly and intelligently supports and enhances your living environment without your input.

-If you’re interested to know more about intelligent homes and how Wondrwall can increase the value of your properties, visit our website www.wondrwall.co.uk, send us an email at email@example.com or call us on +44 161 826 9139.
+If you’re interested to know more about intelligent homes and how Wondrwall can increase the value of your properties, visit our website: https://wondrwall.co.uk/home-builders/, send us an email at firstname.lastname@example.org or call us on +44 161 826 9139.
 We look forward to hearing from you.